aws-neuron/aws-neuron-sdk/docs/neuron-runtime/nrt-troubleshoot.md

 aws-neuron-runtime-base/unknown 1.0.3438.0 amd64
 ```

-2. If there is a known issue with a version, we will captured it in the release notes and/or create an issue in our GitHub repo.
+2. If there is a known issue with a version, we will capture it in the release notes and/or create an issue in our GitHub repo.
 Please check the [release notes](../../release-notes/neuron-runtime.md) for more details on the version you're running or installing.